-How to speed up a Mac in 11 tips
+11 tips to speed up your Mac

 6. iTunes collections

 iTunes likes to collect apps you install on your iOS device.
 You can use the Reduce Clutter tool to delete apps you no longer use from iTunes.
-However, it makes much more sense to do this within iTunes as you can better tell which apps you are deleting.
-It’s a little time-consuming, but therapeutic – it’s also a bit like an app history lesson as you explore those early efforts you installed way back in 2007.
+However, it makes much more sense to do this within iTunes because you can better tell which apps you are deleting.
+It’s a little time-consuming, but therapeutic — it’s also a bit like an app history lesson as you explore those early efforts you installed way back in 2007.

 7. Finder tips

 Do you see all your files in the Finder each time you open a new Finder window?
 You may see a very tiny performance boost if you change this.
 In Finder open Finder Preferences and in New Finder windows show choose an appropriate folder, such as Desktop, or make an In Progress folder into which you save work in progress.
-In future, rather than having to figure and display information about All Your Files, the Mac will just open the folder you have defined.
+In the future, rather than having to figure and display information about All Your Files, the Mac will just open the folder you have defined.

 8. Web browser tips